WELCOME!

 Marian Tebbetts Banes, A Memoir is available through the WCHS Bookstore for $15; shipping is an additional $5.

-A popular walking tour guide for the Washington-Willow Historic District in Fayetteville has been updated and will soon be available for sale.
+A popular walking tour guide for the Washington-Willow Historic District in Fayetteville is now available for sale - and sales have been brisk!
 Yesterdays: A Walk Through the Washington-Willow Historic District was first published in 1983 by the WCHS.
 Researched and written by Carolyn Lewis Newbern, the book included sketches by the late Helen Finger Leflar.
 Gary Coover of Rollston Press is publishing the updated book, with the help of Newbern, who has rigorously researched changes in the district over the past 43 years.
 The Leflar family has generously shared more illustrations by Helen Leflar.

 The new version covers more than 90 historic properties in 140 pages with photographs and brief histories of each property.
 It will be available both as a paperback book and in Kindle format.
 A map keyed to each property serves as a guide to a walking tour of the district.
-Copies will be available through the WCHS Bookstore in mid-August; price information will be available at that time.
+Copies are available through the WCHS Bookstore for $10 plus shipping.

 Yesterdays cover